Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 ## Testing

-Testing consisted os using the W3C Markup and CSS Validator to go through each page of the project and validate that the code has no errors.
+Testing consisted of using the W3C Markup and CSS Validator to go through each page of the project and validate that the code has no errors.
 They can be located below:

 * [W3C Markup Validator:](https://validator.w3.org/)
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)